-…but in thingsis an immersive, interactive sound installation combining live transducer-activated resonant instruments and found objects with binaural bone-conducting headphone listening.
+…remnants is an immersive sound installation combining live transducer-activated resonant instruments and found objects with binaural bone-conducting headphone listening for one person at a time.
 (Covid restrictions will apply).

 Matthew Goodheart is a composer, improviser, sound installation artist, and educator.
 Following an early career as a free-jazz pianist in the fertile San Francisco Bay Area, he has developed a wide body of work that explores the relationships between performer, instrument, and listener.
 His diverse creations range from large-scale microtonal compositions to open improvisations to immersive sound installations – all unified by the analytic techniques and performative methodologies he has developed to bring forth the unique and subtle acoustic properties of individual musical instruments.
 Goodheart’s approach results in a “generative foundation” for exploring issues of sound in relation to physicality, perception, technology, and cultural ritual.
 His numerous awards and honors including the Berlin Prize in Music Composition, a Civitella Ranieri Fellowship, and a Fulbright Grant.
 A lifelong teacher, he is and Assistant Professor of Music Composition at Rensselaer Polytechnic University. www.matthewgoodheart.com